ueqri/cuda2hipcpu/README.md

 The related tools are [HIPIFY](https://github.com/ROCm-Developer-Tools/HIPIFY), [Intel TBB](https://github.com/oneapi-src/oneTBB), [HIP-CPU runtime library](https://github.com/ROCm-Developer-Tools/HIP-CPU).

+Now the Dockerfile is based on CUDA 10.1 image, the version >= 11.0 is not supported yet due to the [conflicts between clang and CUDA11+](https://bugs.llvm.org/show_bug.cgi?id=47332).

 You can use the command blow to start a container with enough tools easily:

 ```bash